Phase transition and evidence of fast-scrambling phase in measurement-only quantum circuit: Measurement-only Models

 \section{Measurement-only Models}

+We consider one-dimensional $L$-qubit system (spin-$1/2$ $L$-site system) under periodic boundary conditions, and study Clifford circuits on that system, where all physical operators and stabilizers are in Pauli group \cite{Gottesman1997,Nielsen_Chuang}.
+In this work, we ignore the sign and imaginary factors of stabilizers, which give no effects to the following observables we focus on.
+We apply a sequence of projective measurements, understanding that the dynamical application of the measurement corresponds to time-evolution of the circuit system.
+States of the system are described not by many-body wave functions, but by a set of stabilizers, which belong to Paul group and applicable to both pure and mixed states.
+In this work, we focus on pure state dynamics.
+Then, the projective measurement acts to a target state and changes the stabilizer group corresponding to that state by replacing anti-commutative stabilizers with the measurement operator \cite{Gottesman1997,Aaronson2004}, inducing nontrivial quantum dynamics.

-In this work, we consider two distinct types of MoCs on the one-dimensional $L$-qubit system under periodic boundary conditions.
-Spatial site is label by $j=0,1, \cdots, L-1$ for both circuits.
+In this work, we consider two distinct types of MoCs, where the circuit is based on one-dimensional $L$-qubits.
+The spatial sites are labeled by $j=0,1, \cdots, L-1$ for both circuits.
 The first model is a long-range two-body measurement-only model (LR2BM), in which measurement operators are given by

 where $j=0,1,\cdots, L-1$.
 Their projection measurement operators are $P_{\pm}(\sigma,j,r)=\frac{1\pm {\hat M}(\sigma,j,r)}{2}$ with outcome $\pm 1$ and $\sigma=1,2,3$.
 We determine the distance $r$ for each measurement with a probability distribution $p(r)\propto r^{\gamma}$ with $\sum_{r}p(r)=1$, where $1\leq r \leq L/2$ and $\gamma$ is a (non-positive) controlled parameter in this work.
 The schematic image of the circuit is shown in Fig.~\ref{Fig1}(a).
 Type of measurement operator and site $j$ of each projective measurement are chosen randomly with equal probability.
 Especially, the $r=1$ case is closely related with the projective transverse field Ising model, the entanglement phase transition of which was investigated in Ref.~\cite{Lang2020}.
-We shall evaluate saturation values of physical quantities for long-time evolution with the total number of steps $t_N=20$ in the circuit, where the unit of time includes $L$-random projective measurements.
+We shall evaluate saturation values of physical quantities for long-time evolution with the total number of steps $t=20$ in the circuit, where the unit of time includes $L$-random projective measurements.
 Most of measurement operators do not commute with each other, and thus, sequential projective measurements induce nontrivial dynamics, which can be studied by the classical simulation algorithm \cite{Gottesman1997,Aaronson2004,Nielsen_Chuang}.

 The second circuit is a long-range three-body measurement model (LR3BM).
 The measurement operators of the model are given by

 where $j=0,1,\cdots, L-1$, $j+1\leq k \leq j+r-1$.
 Similarly to the case of the LR2BM, we determine the probability of distance-$r$ measurement with the distribution $p(r)\propto r^{\gamma}$ with $\sum_{r}p(r)=1$, and measurement type and site $j$ are chosen randomly with equal probability for each measurement.
 The intermediate site $k$ also is chosen randomly with equal probability in $j+1\leq k \leq j+r-1$.
 The schematic image of the circuit is shown in Fig.~\ref{Fig1}(b).
 For the case $r=2$, the three-body measurement model is similar to the setup in the MoC proposed in Ref.~\cite{Ippoliti2021}.
 In the circuit, some of measurement operators are strongly anti-commutative.
 As in Ref. \cite{Ippoliti2021}, notion of frustration graph is efficient to judge the emergence of volume-law phase.
 As the model has sufficiently high frustration, it is expected to exhibit a volume-law phase, although how the long-range properties influence the circuit dynamics is a non-trivial problem.
 Therefore in this work, we shall study the effects of the long-rang properties of the measurements in the present circuit.
 We focus on the non-positive range of $\gamma$.